TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-11-07-how-to-measure-your-type-coverage.md

 +            minimalLevel: 0.60
 ```

-This value can be different for param, return and property, so adjust it accordingly to make the CI pass.
+This value can be different for param, return, and property, so adjust it accordingly to make the CI pass.

-Now we re-run PHPStan, everything is fine.
-We commit, open pull-request and merge.
+Now we re-run PHPStan, and everything is fine.
+We commit, open pull-request, and merge.

 ## Lean Type Coverage Improvement

-Once a week, we run the same command again, trying to bump it 2-3 % (depending on your code-base size) and open pull-request.
+Once a week, we run the same command again, trying to bump it 2-3 % (depending on your codebase size) and open a pull request.
 This way, we can improve the codebase gradually, without any big bang.

 We also use these rules **to monitor type coverage improvement** on the project we work on.
-That way we as developers and the client knows, we're going the right direction.
+That way, both developers and the client knows we're going in the right direction.

 <br>